BBlue530/PatchHound/Backend/README.md

 This single command will:
 - Install all necessary scanning tools and dependencies automatically.
-- Initialize the database to store tokens and related data if it doesnt already exist.
+- Initialize the database to store token keys and related data if it doesnt already exist.
 - Start the daily vulnerability scan scheduler to keep all resources continuously monitored.

 Once running the backend will be managing updates, scans and alerts.